pokerregion/poker/README.rst

     Hand
         Consists two :term:`Rank`s without precise suits like "AKo", "22".

-    Hand equality
+    Hand comparisons
+        Comparisons in this library has nothing to do with equities or if a hand beats another.
+        They are only defined so that a consistent ordering can be ensured when representing objects.
+If you want to compare hands by equity, use `pypoker-eval`_ instead.

+        The rules:
-        - pairs are better than none-pairs
+        - pairs are 'better' than none-pairs
         - non-pairs are better if at least one of the cards are bigger
         - suited better than offsuit